Hypergear/UCL_Dissertation/Report/Results.md

 The USA is the leading player in remaining bandwidth after multiple cable failure, thanks to its excellent loosen cable distribution and availability of redundant cables.
 With cable edge $K_{usa}=29$ and estimated potential bandwidth of 1479.76Tb/s.
 After the connection loss of its widest cable Dunant, a reduction of 250Tb/s(16.89%) in the overall US bandwidth can be expected.
 Even in the worst case scenario in this study where top3 cables are failing at the same time, USA would still obtains remaining international bandwidth capacity of 642.43Tb/s.
 This number is still higher than the actual demand.(41.16Tb/s in 2022)(@itu_2022_country) Besides than that, the continental USA is geographically adjacent to Canada and Mexico which may provide additional TTC bandwidth capacity if necessary.

-A bad example of the cable distribution design is Isle of Man, as the result of disconnect in its widest cable Havhingsten/CeltixConnect-2, it would expect loss 98.66% of bandwidth, with remaining 1.42Tb/s remaining capacity from the rest of 3 cables.
+Isle of Man is a bad example of the cable distribution design, a estimated 98.66% bandwidth losses as the result of disconnect in its widest cable Havhingsten/CeltixConnect-2, with the remaining 1.42Tb/s  capacity from the rest of 3 cables.

 ### Low(landing station) level STC
 To better understand how STC distributed across the world, author also concerns a detailed low-level route for the STC paths.
 The figure below outline the landing stations and the geographical path of the global STC connection.
 Table %^%^%+1 provides summarizing the quantitative data from the dataset.